 - Whether the bank has responded to your complaint.

 An Explanation of Your Complaint

 Please provide a concise explanation of your complaint.
 The online form requires that you limit your explanation to 4,000 characters or fewer, but we encourage you to provide as much detail as possible within that space.

 The online complaint form accepts a maximum of six attachments.
 If you have supporting documentation, please include it as attachments to your complaint.
 Each attachment is limited to 5 MB in size.
 File types that are allowed are PDF, DOC, DOCX, TXT, MSG, CSV, EML, TIF, JPG, JPEG, PNG, SVG, XLS, XLSX, and HEIC.
 Do not include your social security number.

 30-Minute Time Limit

-For security, our online form has a 30-minute time limit for completion once you begin.
-If you’re still working on the form when the time limit is up, the information you entered may be lost.
+For security, our online form will time out after 30 minutes of inactivity.
+If you stop working on the form for 30 minutes or more, the information you entered may be lost.
 To avoid this, gather all the information you need before starting.